 - Non-prescription products

 So, the requirements differ based on the drug category.
-One needs to identify to which category does the drug belongs before initiating any process of registration.
+One needs to identify to which class does the drug belongs before initiating any process of registration.

-Before applying for product registration in the Philippines, a local company may require a License to Operate (LTO) issued by the Food and Drug Administration (FDA) prior to engaging in any activity of manufacture, importation, exportation, distribution, market, promotion, or advertisement of health products.
+Before applying for product registration in the Philippines, a local company may require a License to Operate (LTO) issued by the Food and Drug Administration (FDA) before engaging in any activity of manufacture, importation, exportation, distribution, market, promotion, or advertisement of health products.

 For more details on the applicability of LTO for generic drug registration, application details, and validity of LTO, click here.